 These interim offices have often been smaller than firms’ former premises, and lawyers have crammed into these temporary spaces or split their teams across several locations, some of which were not originally built for use as professional services offices.
 But after a long and very patient wait, law firms are beginning to return to the CBD.

-Anderson Lloyd is one of the firms that has already returned.
-According to partner Jen Crawford, the firm’s new office was the first to receive urban design consent under the blueprint, and the building was also the first multistorey office to be built in the core of the CBD post-quakes.
+, the firm’s new office was the first to receive urban design consent under the blueprint, and the building was also the first multistorey office to be built in the core of the CBD post-quakes.

 As one of the early returners to the CBD, Anderson Lloyd has received plenty of visits from clients.

 “There are not a lot of places to go for coffee in the city yet, so we have a lot of contacts and clients who pop in for a coffee and use our space as a co-working hub,” Crawford says.
 “We were not sure how all of our people would cope with being back in town because there’s a lot of memories, and not good memories, but it’s been a really positive experience.”

 ’s city homecoming has been a happy one: “We moved in the week before Christmas because staff really wanted to get in somewhere that was their permanent home,” says senior associate Susan Rowe.